 1. Supervisor (PI) and student fill out and sign the Pilot project application form.

-2. They send the completed and signed form to the JSM Secretariat.
+2. They send the completed and signed form to the JSM Staff office.
 Each year, the deadlines for submitting Pilot project applications are 1 February, 15 May and 1 November .
 At latest 16.00 hr on the day of the respective deadline

 3. The JSM Programme Group assesses the application and communicates its assessment to the applicant(s).

-4. After completion of the project, a report of the work done (Pilot project Final report), accompanied by a brief assessment by the supervisor, must be sent to the JSM Secretariat not later than one year after approval.
+4. After completion of the project, a report of the work done (Pilot project Final report), accompanied by a brief assessment by the supervisor, must be sent to the JSM Staff office not later than one year after approval.

 5. If the report is approved by the JSM Programme Group, the credit points will be awarded to the student.
 The research institute concerned (either GUIDE, BCN, SHARE, CRCG or Kolff Institute) will remit the bench fee to the research department and the students salary will be payed.